Visualize Cisco Cyber Vision data with Splunk

 If you encounter certificate verification errors, check if DNS server resolution is configured accurately in Splunk.

-Add inputs to Splunk
+Add an input to Splunk

 • Cyber Vision Events